 There is a charge of £425 / $530 for solo travellers.

-The activity level is rated as MODERATE, requiring an average level of fitness (view activity level definitions).
+The activity level is rated as MODERATE, requiring an average level of fitness (see our definitions here).
 The tour will involve walking in generally easy terrain but will require good walking boots and a moderate level of fitness (please note, some paths may be uneven and loose underfoot).
 Hikes are 1–3 miles long, Transport will be by comfortable small coach.
 This tour also involves an optional trip to Blasket Islands, with transport by passenger boat.

 June weather in the west of Ireland is typically warm, but rain is always possible, so you should bring suitable lightweight warm and waterproof clothing.